 - your previous/current employment (if applicable)

-- full details of your published papers (if applicable)
+- your published papers (if applicable)

 - your previous ATAS applications (if applicable)

 - optional modules you anticipate taking in a taught Masters

 - your area of research and a description (for research degrees)

 - full names and contact details of two referees